brongo/recolorHelper/README.md

 ## Usage

-This tool can operate on a either a *single* .decl file, or a folder/directory containing *multiple* .decl files.
-It **can not** be used on a .zip file.
-You must extract the files first.
+This tool can operate on a either a *single* .decl file, or a folder/directory containing *multiple* .decl files. **It can not be used on a .zip folder.** You must extract the files first.

 If used on a folder/directory, it will search for .decl files **recursively**.
 This means it will operate on .decl files in that folder, and **any other folder within it**.
 This makes it easy to keep .decl files in the same folder hierarchy used by the game.